leeweiming3/tp/docs/DeveloperGuide.md

 Step 4.`TagCommand#execute(Model)` is then called in `LogicManager#execute(String)`, where the matching `Person` is found and the union of tags present and tags to add is calculated.
 A new person is created using the tag union and the old person's data.
 Then, the old person is updated in the person list with `ModelManager#setPerson(Person, Person)`, the filtered person list in the model is updated with `ModelManager#updateFilteredPersonList(Predicate<Person>)`, and the applications in the application list are updated to contain the edited person with `ModelManager#replaceApplications(Person, Person)`.

-The following sequence diagram shows how a add_app operation goes through the various components:
+The following sequence diagram shows how a tag operation goes through the various components:

 ![TagSequenceDiagram](images/TagSequenceDiagram.png)